UoB-COMSM0166/2025-group-12/README.md

 Pair programming played a crucial role in the early stages of our game development, particularly in creating the initial working prototype and establishing the basic game components.
 At that time, the framework and structure of the game were still evolving, and many uncertainties remained to be addressed.
 Working in pairs allowed us to combine our individual strengths, share ideas more effectively, and quickly evaluate the pros and cons of different frameworks through active discussion.
 This collaborative approach led to a more consistent, adaptable, and durable codebase that could grow and improve as the project matured.

-Beyond the above, pair programming also proved especially valuable during debugging sessions.
+Moreover, pair programming also proved especially valuable during debugging sessions.
 Locating the source of bugs can often be a time-consuming and frustrating task when working alone, especially with complex game mechanics and interactions.
 However, collaborating allowed us to analyse the bug from different perspectives, which sped up the process.

 #### Code review & Peer feedback

 We used an informal but effective peer feedback system to ensure code quality without introducing significant overhead.
 After pushing code to the GitHub repository, developers would immediately notify the rest of the team through our group chat.
 Other members were encouraged to pull the latest changes to test the new features locally and provide feedback or suggestions immediately.
 This asynchronous review process allowed us to maintain a rapid development pace while still identifying bugs, optimising designs, and ensuring coding standards across different parts of the project.

 ## Sustainability, ethics and accessibility